 If you’ve added physical activity (especially resistance training), you may be building muscle while losing fat.
 Muscle is denser than fat, so body recomposition can show as a plateau on the scale even though your waist circumference, clothing fit, and body fat percentage are all improving.

-When a plateau is identified at your check-in, your physician systematically evaluates the situation:
+When a plateau is identified at a check-in, an independent licensed provider typically evaluates the situation systematically:

 1. Confirm It’s a Real Plateau

 A plateau is generally defined as 3-4 weeks without measurable weight loss.
 A bad week or two isn’t a plateau — it’s normal variation.
-Your physician looks at your trend line, not individual weigh-ins.
+Your licensed provider looks at your trend line, not individual weigh-ins.

 2. Evaluate Medication Response

 Are you at your maximum tolerated dose?
 Is there room to titrate up?
 Has your body adapted to the current dose?
-Your physician may increase your dose if clinically appropriate, or evaluate whether a different medication class could restart progress.
+Your licensed provider may increase your dose if clinically appropriate, or evaluate whether a different medication class could restart progress.

 3. Review Nutrition

 Appetite suppression from GLP-1 medications can create a false sense of dietary security.
 Some patients unconsciously increase portion sizes or frequency as they adapt.
-Your physician reviews your current eating patterns and may recommend adjustments — particularly increasing protein intake, which supports metabolism and muscle preservation.
+Your licensed provider reviews your current eating patterns and may recommend adjustments — particularly increasing protein intake, which supports metabolism and muscle preservation.

 4. Assess Activity Level

 Your body is lighter now.
 The same walk burns fewer calories than it did 30 pounds ago.
-Your physician may recommend increasing duration or intensity of activity, or adding resistance training if you haven’t already.
+Your licensed provider may recommend increasing duration or intensity of activity, or adding resistance training if you haven’t already.

 5. Check for Medical Factors

 Thyroid function changes, medication interactions, hormonal shifts, stress, and sleep disruption can all contribute to plateaus.
-Your physician may order labs to rule out treatable causes.
+Your licensed provider may order labs to rule out treatable causes.

 6. Adjust the Plan

-Based on their evaluation, your physician creates an adjusted treatment plan.
+Based on their evaluation, your licensed provider creates an adjusted treatment plan.
 This might include:

 What You Can Do During a Plateau

-While your physician manages the clinical side, there are practical steps you can take:
+While your licensed provider manages the clinical side, there are practical steps you can take:

 How Long Do Plateaus Last?